 Be sure to also check out these posts to learn about the history and symbolism tied to your favorite holidays and traditions.

-- Easter symbols – Learn why items like hot cross buns (a popular Easter bread) are associated with the holiday!
+- Easter symbols – Learn why items like hot cross buns (a popular Easter bread with their own national day) are associated with the holiday!

 - Symbols of Thanksgiving – Valentine’s Day is not the only holiday that has items associated with it that have symbolism for the day, Thanksgiving does too!

 - Mardi Gras symbols – Check out the most recognizable symbols of the holiday like masks, beads, Mardi Gras colors and learn some fun facts about Mardi Gras!

 - St. Patrick’s Day symbols – Learn why we wear green on St. Paddy’s and where the first St. Patrick’s Day parade was held.

 - Traditions of Christmas greenery – Have you ever wondered why poinsettias are so popular at Christmas, or why we kiss under the mistletoe?